bizdesire/laravel/README.md

 This sample includes a commenting component for a blog, implemented using Livewire in Laravel.
 The component allows users to comment on blog posts and reply to existing comments without the need for writing JavaScript code.

+### Features
+- Commenting functionality
+- Reply to comments
+- No JavaScript required

 ## Sample 4: Api Setup with Swagger

  Swagger, you can use it to document and test your APIs.
 Visit the Swagger UI in your browser and explore the endpoints documented